yarp API¶

 Most non-mutating, non-underscore prefixed functions from the

-As above, these follow the same rules as fn
+As above, these follow the same rules as fn: the result will be an Event if

 Function wrappers¶

-intended to be via simple Python functions wrapped with fn
+intended to be via simple Python functions wrapped with fn, defined below.

 - yarp.fn(f)[source]¶